heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 The size difference in address space between IPv4 and IPv6 is so incredibly vast that it's actually quite difficult to convey how much larger the IPv6 address space is.
 Much like we said before, we can say, "this should be enough addresses for a very long time".

 ### Global Unicast Addresses are abundant and everyone gets them!
-There are enough publically routable addresses (also known as Global Unicast Addresses) for every device interface on every device.
-Every server, every client, every device can and does have as many Global Unicast addresses ("public IPs" in IPv4 parlance) as it needs.
+There are enough Global Unicast Addresses (similar to "Public IPs" in IPv4 parlance) for every device interface on every device.
+Every server, every client, every device, there's enough for everything and everyone.

 Even home users are recommended to be assigned **at least** a /56, which is 256 networks (256 /64 prefixes), giving them 256 separate networks, each which can hold more than trillions of devices.
 Home users may also be assigned a /48, which is 65,536 /64 networks, each containing more than trillions of addresses.